Mulitas

 5 from 28 votes

 Learn how to make mulitas, a crispy tortilla sandwich filled with carne asada steak and plenty of shredded cheese.
-Ready in less than 10 minutes.
+It's so easy to make and packed with flavor.
+Watch the video below to see how I make it in my kitchen!

 Prep: 1 minute